Find Cheap Auto Insurance Quotes in Your Area

 What can be done to remedy the confusion?
-We think that by having the auto insurers change the label on their applications from "Gender" to "Biological Sex", and specifying that they want what is listed at the DMV, the question would become less ambiguous and easier to answer for transgender Americans.
+If auto insurers changed the label on their applications from "gender" to "biological sex" — and specify that it refers to whatever's listed on the policyholder's birth certificate and driver's license — the question may become easier to answer.

-65% of states have a moderately easy to very easy process of changing gender on a license.
-In A+ states such as New Jersey and Pennsylvania, to change gender on a license only requires a simple form that is filled out by either a physician, therapist, counselor, or social worker.
-In a B+ state such as New York, the process is not much harder, but the forms can be a bit more complex, and the number of professionals who can vouch for your transition are more restricted—limited to only a physician, psychologist or psychiatrist.
+In 65% of states, it's easy to change gender on a license.
+New Jersey and Pennsylvania, for example, are considered "A+" states — they only require a physician, therapist, counselor or social worker to fill out a simple form.
+In "B+" states, such as New York, the forms can be a bit more complex and the professionals who can vouch for your transition are limited to a physician, psychologist or psychiatrist.

-The 18 states graded a D or less, however, present the largest problem for transgender drivers.
-The main reason for those states' low ranking is due to their requirement for proof of gender reassignment surgery (GRS).
-While it may be portrayed that GRS is a common step taken by transgender people, it is in fact rarely pursued, in large part due to its cost —upwards of $40,000.
-For a large portion of trans people for whom surgery is infeasible, it may be impossible to get their gender accurately reflected on their auto insurance policy.
+The 18 states graded a D or less, however, present the biggest problem for transgender drivers.
+These states will only change a driver's license after receiving proof of gender confirmation surgery.
+This type of surgery is rarely pursued, in large part because of its cost — upward of $40,000.
+For transgender people who forgo this surgery, it may be impossible to get their gender accurately reflected on their auto insurance policy.

-Further complicating the issue is that in all fifty states, a license can only say male or female, meaning non-binary transgender drivers will not be able to have their auto insurance policy reflect their gender.
-While 11 countries currently recognize a third gender, there is no legislation, federal or state, which deals with non-binary gender preferences in the United States.
+Further complicating the issue is that in all 50 states, a license can only state "male" or "female."
+That means nonbinary drivers can't have their auto insurance policy reflect their gender identity.
+While 11 countries currently recognize a third gender, no state or federal legislation deals with nonbinary people in the United States.

 What this all means